How to Clean a Closed Environment for Cells

 Never spray liquid disinfectants inside an isolator.
 With a high air circulation rate, more disinfectant ends up as re-circulating and accumulating fumes than ends up on the surfaces.
 After initial set-up, wiping high-risk surfaces with gauze dampened with liquid disinfectant is highly effective at preventing contamination.
 Also, wiping has the advantage of physically removing contaminants through mechanical action while chemically disinfecting the surface.

 Label the disinfectant spray bottle “For External Use Only”, tie the bottle to a string attached to the wall on the other side of the room, do whatever you need to do to keep the spray bottle outside the isolator.
-It is actually a risk to your cells to spray disinfectant inside.
+It is actually a risk to your cells to spray disinfectant inside of a closed cell environment.

 There is a risk to cultures should disinfectant fumes build up too high.